 Microsoft Australia has launched a gender equality initiative with organisation Male Champions of Change (MCC) together with its biggest partners.

-The initiative, called Male Champions of Change Microsoft Partner Group, includes Data#3, Datacom, Dicker Data, Empired, Ingram Micro, Insight, Interactive, Rackspace, Synnex, Thomas Duryea Logicalis and Microsoft.
+The two organisations formed the Male Champions of Change Microsoft Partner Group, with Microsoft Australia channel chief Rachel Bondi and MCC founder Elizabeth Broderick as co-convenors.
+The group's members are Data#3, Datacom, Dicker Data, Empired, Ingram Micro, Insight, Interactive, Rackspace, Synnex and Thomas Duryea Logicalis.

 MCC works with Australia’s top leaders in business, government, academia and the military to help redefine mens’ role in taking action on gender inequality.
 Including Microsoft Partner Group, the MCC is a coalition of 15 groups, with some 230 leaders involved.

 Bondi told CRN that the group is seeking more Microsoft channel partners to take part.

 “I want our Australian partners and everyone else to know the impact of the power of a diverse workplace, and I want to make sure that we have an industry that attracts and retains more women than any other sector I and I feel like we can do more than what we're doing today,” she said.

 “I also want people to know that Microsoft is in this, along with everybody else, so I would love to attract more people and channel partners to this initiative.”

 “Microsoft has 10,000 partners in Australia and they employ 300,000 people, so if we can make at least one point of difference every year in terms of diversity we will have a pretty massive impact over time,” Bondi added.

 “I think that's why we landed with Male Champions of Change — their vision really sat with us because they really believe in men standing beside women and helping everybody address diversity and inclusion and supporting each other, and that they’ve got a proven methodology of bringing people and organisations together.”